csci338/fall2023/pages/syllabus.md

 Class meetings will be in person.
 Most class sessions have accompanying readings, which you will be expected to complete before class.
 Please do your best to be physically and mentally present, and to share your knowledge and experience with one another.

 ### Homework
 Over the course of the semester, you will be working with your classmates on a collaborative software development project.
-During the first half of the semester, you will be assigned 1-2 features that you will need to implement and deploy to the class's shared codebase.
+During the first half of the semester, you will be assigned 1-2 features that you will need to implement and deploy to the class's shared codebase (individual assignments).
 During the second half of the semester, you will be working with one or more of your classmates to design, build, and test a feature that you come up with as a team.

 Our hope is that the experience will help you develop more perspective around how software teams organize their work, make decisions, onboard new developers, introduce new features, etc.